Spiritual Gathering Drum Circles

 300 page book, "A Practical Guide To Hand Drumming And Drum Circles" is $8. on Amazon Kindle.

-If your desire is to get much more in depth with this, please consider picking up my book.
+If your desire is to get much more in depth with this, please consider picking it up.
 It goes into

 starting a drum circle, and how to keep it fresh and interesting for all different kinds of groups.

 I cover all of this, and much more in great detail.
-The page link for it is below.
+300 pages $8.
+The link for it is below.

 Click the link below to go to the drumcircles.net main page.
 Listen to some drum circle music, lists of